 Celebrated Trial Lawyer

-Blaine Tamaki has been a trial lawyer for over 30 years.
+Blaine Tamaki has been a trial lawyer for over 35 years.
 He graduated with a Juris Doctorate from the University of Washington Law School in 1982.
 He obtained his Bachelor of Art degree in Economics with Honors Distinction from the University of Washington in 1979.
-He founded Tamaki Law in 1994 and has record-breaking settlements in cases throughout the Northwest.
+He founded Tamaki Law in 1994 and has record-breaking results in cases throughout the Northwest.

 In August 2012, Blaine received the distinguished “Trial Lawyer of the Year” award.
 This award, presented by the Washington State Association for Justice, honors a lawyer who advances the art and skill of advocacy, either in trial or by training others so as to benefit humankind.
 He was also designated a Super Lawyer by Washington Law & Politics, a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations, and peer evaluations.

 "He is a passionate advocate, a trusted and loyal colleague, and approaches complex litigation with creativity and zeal.

 Read More Reviews

 Noteworthy Case Results

 - Settling or achieving verdicts for over a million dollars 17 times in his career

 - Serving as one of the lead lawyers announcing the settlement of $167.3 million record breaking settlement against the Northwest Jesuits which made global news